JeremyCSUMB/deep-work-slack-bot/readme.md

    ```
    nano .env
    ```
-   Add your environment variables as in the local setup.
+   Add your environment variables, including the MongoDB Atlas connection string.

 7. **Build and run your Docker containers:**
    ```